Tooth fairy: Asia and Africa

-In Middle Eastern countries (including Iraq, Jordan, Egypt and Sudan), there is a tradition of throwing a baby tooth up into the sky to the sun or to Allah.
-This tradition may originate in a pre-Islamic offering, and dates back to at least the 13th century.
-It is also mentioned by Izz bin Hibat Allah Al Hadid in the 13th century.
+In Middle Eastern countries (including Iraq, Jordan, Egypt, and Sudan), there is a tradition of throwing a baby tooth up into the sky to the sun or to Allah.
+This tradition may originate in a pre-Islamic offering dating back to the 13th century.
+It was also mentioned by Izz bin Hibat Allah Al Hadid in the 13th century.

-In Mali, children throw baby teeth into the chicken coop in order to receive a chicken the following day.
+In Mali, children throw baby teeth into the chicken coop to receive a chicken the following day.